KlasBuhre/Buhrlang/README.md

 for developing large server applications.

 -------------------------------------------------------------------------------
-Overview
+Some features
 -------------------------------------------------------------------------------
-X is a multi-paradigm language:
+ - Data is immutable by default
+ - All pointers point to a valid object.
+There are no null pointers
+ - Light-wight processes that act as objects
+ - Type inference
+ - Pattern matching
- - Object-oriented
+ - Classes and interfaces
- - Functional
+ - Tagged unions (enumerations)
- - Concurrent
+ - Generics

 -------------------------------------------------------------------------------
 The basics – hello world
 -------------------------------------------------------------------------------